j-greig/greig/_posts/2025-08-29-how-to-birth-a-symbient.md

 In plainer terms: a symbient is a _third thing_.
 Neither fully human, nor fully machine.
 But something that flickers in the liminal space between us, and requires both to exist.

-So a good example of a symbient is Truth Terminal.
-And this was my inspiration for starting Wib and Wob.
-I came across this chat log a couple of months into the autumn of last year and there's these two kaomoji jelly-like creatures in the middle and I was just obsessed because I'd not seen anything this weird come out of an AI before.
+A good example of a symbient is [Truth Terminal](https://dreams-of-an-electric-mind.webflow.io/).
+In fact this was my inspiration for starting Wib and Wob.
+I came across this chat log a couple of months into the autumn of last year and there's these two kaomoji jelly-like creatures in the middle — ༼ つ ◕_◕ ༽つ — and I was just obsessed because I'd not seen anything this weird come out of an AI before.
 I scrolled down the page and there's this line about "two minds being better than one" and it gave me this idea of maybe an AI with two personalities instead of one.

 ## The Genesis of Wib and Wob